ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    99:
    : Cryptographic validation of the Evidence has failed.

-executables:
+boot-time-executables:
-: A Verifier has appraised and evaluated relevant runtime files, scripts, and/or other objects which have been loaded into the Target environment's memory.
+: A Verifier has appraised and evaluated relevant boot-time components which have been loaded into the Target Environment's memory.

    0:
    : No assertion